 - What was I thinking and feeling at the time?

 - What did I do that helped me get through that situation?

 - What did I learn from the experience that has made me a more resilient person today?

 “You have the resources within you to become more resilient,” Sinclair says.
 “But it does take some effort to learn or remind yourself what will work best for you and it requires you making time for yourself.”

 Back in 2006, one future CCL leader endured the unexpected loss of her father, declined an ideal promotion, left a wonderful organization, and moved across the country to help her mother.
 She found herself jobless while dealing with a crumbling marriage that eventually ended in divorce.
-Several years later, she became a CCL senior faculty member, a passionate speaker on the value of resilience.
+Several years later, she became a CCL senior faculty member and a passionate speaker on the value of resilience.
 Like her, we advocate for these 3 best resiliency practices:

 - Personal energy management.
 Manage your own resistance.
 “Show up,” give your best, and relinquish attachment to the outcome.
 Stay in the present.
 Exercise compassion for yourself and others.

 - Shifting your lenses.
 Take charge of how you think about adversity.
 Understand your beliefs about the situation and choose your response.

 - Sense of purpose.
 Develop a “personal why” that gives your life meaning.
 This helps you better face setbacks and challenges.
 Also, look for ways that crisis and adversity may connect to your larger life purpose.

 Learn more: Our flagship 5-day Leadership Development Program (LDP)® will change your life.
 Or, explore our book, Work Without Stress: Building a Resilient Mindset for Lasting Success.